sean5505/bikeSwoonRestaurantWebsite/README.md

 Ultimately, Integrating testing into the application has enabled me to streamline the manual testing process before deployment, guaranteeing the effectiveness of the elements being tested.
 Going forward, I aim to expand my testing suite to improve code coverage.

+#### **Integrating Firebase**

+Originally, my decision to integrate Firebase into the application was driven by my desire to add user authentication to the application.
+However, I soon realized that Firebase had offered broader functionalities and I wanted to take advantage of these features.
+I leveraged `Firestore` for efficient database management and utilized Firebases Cloud Storage for storing images used within the application.
+Since I added a FireStore to the application, I would need to fetch data to use it in my application, so I employed `Tanstack Query(ReactQuery)` to handle the data fetching process.

+After doing so, I managed to synchronize the database and give the users the option to update their profiles, maintaining a separate collection to record each individual account creation.

+One of the more notable challenges I encountered while working with Firebase involved updating sensitive actions, such as the password or email associated with the account and user account deletions.
+The documentation offered by firebase made note of this problem, but did not exactly offer comprehensive guidance for overcoming this hurdle.
+I found a solution online involving firebase’s EmailAuthProvider object, which was absent from the official documentation.

+In conclusion, leveraging Firebase’s built-in methods helped to facilitate the integration of CRUD(Create, Read, Update, Delete) operations within the application.
+In the future, I hope to explore deeper the vast array of features Firebase has to offer.

 ## Conclusion